Home Drugs Tylenol Drug Interactions

 Can You Take Tylenol with Aspirin?

 Tylenol and aspirin each have potential health risks and may be contraindicated for some people.
-Although they are well-tolerated in combination, it’s important to note that the combined use of Tylenol and aspirin increases the variables in terms of risks.
+Although they are well-tolerated in combination, it’s important to note that the combined use of Tylenol and aspirin increases risk.

 The FDA recognized the combination of acetaminophen (250 mg), caffeine (65 mg) and acetylsalicylic acid (250 mg) as safe and effective in treating acute headaches, especially migraines.
 This finding is also backed up by the American Headache Society (Level A).